ethereum/populus/docs/quickstart.rst

 Populus depends on the following system dependencies.

 * The `Solidity`_ Compiler : Contracts are authored in the Solidity language, and then compiled to the bytecode of the Ethereum Virtual Machine (EVM).
 * `Geth`_: The official Go implementation of the Ethereum protocol.
-The Geth client runs test blockchains, and deploys the contract to them.
+The Geth client runs a blockchain node, lets you interact with the blockchain, and also runs and deploys to the test blockchains during development.

 In addition, populus needs some system dependencies to be able to install the `PyEthereum`_ library.